migueltorrescosta/nifek/README.md

 - Dokku Apps:
   - Django: `nifek-django-dokku-app`
   - Postgres: `nifek-postgres-dokku-db`
-- Let's Encrypt used for Managing SSL Certificates
+- [Let's Encrypt dokku plugin](https://github.com/dokku/dokku-letsencrypt) used for Managing SSL Certificates
 - [Whitenoise](https://whitenoise.evans.io/en/stable/django.html): Responsible for staticfile serving, with caching and compression.
 Potentially look into
   - optimizing delivery times via CloudFlare or anothe CDN provider.
   - Removing the collectstatic from the predeploy script ( it shouldn't be needed anymore, we need to check that it doesn't destroy the admin panel css though )